 AdventureSmith Explorations’ Adventure Specialist Kevin Marshall reviews his 3-day active adventure at Galapagos Safari Camp on Santa Cruz Island in the Galapagos Islands.
-Learn what it’s like to be on a safari in the Galapagos.
+Learn what it’s like to be on a land safari in the Galapagos.

 As I was making my way to Galapagos, many thoughts and images crept through my mind as I was trying to contemplate the experiences that may lie ahead.
 As this was my first visit to the islands, I couldn’t stop thinking of the uniqueness of such a special place in our world.
 My first stop: Galapagos Safari Camp, an African-style tented camp nestled in the highlands of Santa Cruz Island and surrounded by wild nature along with stunning views of the Pacific Ocean.